 If your application is approved the Immediate Withdrawal Charge applies (which is a reduction against the return earned).

 Immediate withdrawal charge = funds to be withdrawn x (Notice Saver rate of return ÷ 365) x Notice Period days (32 or 90).

 Example 1: You’ve invested $50,000 in a Notice Saver with a 32-day notice period at 2.25% p.a.
 If you have had the money in the account for 50 days, your Immediate Withdrawal Charge would be: return earned on $50,000 over the last 32 days x 2.25% p.a. = $98.63 (before tax).

 Example 2: You’ve invested $50,000 in a Notice Saver with a 32-day notice period at 2.25% per annum, but your money has only been in the account for seven days.
 Your Immediate Withdrawal Charge would be: return earned on $50,000 over the last 7 days @ 2.25% p.a. = $21.58 (before tax).

 The charges are capped, so your initial contributions won’t be reduced.

 Interest rates are subject to change.
 The rate of return for Notice Saver can change at any time and without notice.
 This means the rate might go up or down during your investment.

 Units in Kiwibank Notice Saver are issued by Kiwibank Investment Management Limited and are distributed by Kiwibank Limited.
-See all investments terms and conditions (PDF 488.6 KB) or pick up copies from your nearest Kiwibank.
+See our Notice Saver Fund Terms and Conditions (PDF 186.4 KB) or a pick up copy from your nearest Kiwibank.
 Notice Saver is a fund within a Portfolio Investment Entity (PIE).